Ex-CIA contractor pleads guilty to retaining classified information

 When law enforcement agents interviewed Regis, he denied copying the information from the classified databases.

-While he could face a maximum of five years, the sentences imposed under U.S. guidelines are typically less than the maximum.
+While he could face up to five years in prison, the sentences imposed under U.S. guidelines are typically less than the maximum.

 Reporting by Sarah N. Lynch; Editing by Dan Grebler